stb1Cluny/gpt_tidal_importer/README.md

 This Python script imports a playlist to a Tidal(music streaming service) account.
-This is a fun project to use ChatGPT to conversationally add features to a python script.
+This is a fun project to use AI chat bots to conversationally add features to an app.
 Tidal requires registered apps to link to a privacy notice which will be added to this repository.
+Features:

 To use:
-1. Install requests and requests_oauthlib modules in your Python environment
-2. Put a secrets.txt file in the same dir as gpt_tidal_importer.py using this format:
-CLIENT_ID=your_client_id_here
-CLIENT_SECRET=your_client_secret_here
-REDIRECT_URI=your_redirect_uri_here

-4. Run gpt_tidal_importer.py
+Dependencies:

-Info on setting up Tidal app authorization: https://developer.tidal.com/documentation/authorization/authorization-overview
+Tidal API auth docs: https://developer.tidal.com/documentation/authorization/authorization-overview